Christopher Chessun

 Christopher Thomas James Chessun (born 5 August 1956) is a British Anglican bishop.
-Since 2011, he has been Bishop of Southwark in the Church of England.
+He became Bishop of Southwark in the Church of England in 2011.

 Early life and education

 Chessun is a twin and was born on 5 August 1956.
 He was educated at Hampton School, an all-boys private school in London.
 He studied modern history at University College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1978: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1982.
-He trained for ordination at Westcott House, Cambridge, while also studying theology at Trinity Hall, Cambridge.
+He trained for ordination at Westcott House, Cambridge, a liberal catholic theological college, while also studying theology at Trinity Hall, Cambridge.
+He graduated from the University of Cambridge with a BA degree in 1982, having completed part II of the Theological Tripos.

 Ordained ministry

 Made a deacon at Petertide 1983 (3 July) by Conrad Meyer, Bishop of Dorchester, at Dorchester Abbey and ordained a priest the following Petertide (1 July 1984) by Patrick Rodger, Bishop of Oxford, at Christ Church Cathedral, Oxford, he served curacies at St Michael and All Angels Sandhurst and St Mary's Portsea and was then successively a chaplain at St Paul's Cathedral, London, rector of St Dunstan's, Stepney, Archdeacon of Northolt (2001–2005).